-A.2 - The course prerequisites are indicated.

-A.3 - There are no course outcomes written.

-A.4 - Learning objectives do align with industry standards; especially the final project.
-Please include rubrics for your final project and other assignments.

-A.5 - Each topic is scaffolded and appears to build on one another.
+- A.1 Yes, good work on mapping the six outcomes. - A.2 The course prerequisites are indicated. - A.3 Yes - A.4 Learning objectives do align with industry standards; especially the final project.
+Please include rubrics for your final project and other assignments. - A.5 Each topic is scaffolded and appears to build on one another.